JesseAlderliesten/pkg-dev-ctv/proposal.md

 - `r pkg("stranslate")` provides an alternative mechanism for localization of R messages using plain text.
 - `r github("eliocamp/rhelpi18n")` provides experimental support for localization of help pages, based on YAML files provided by companion packages.

+The R Contribution Working Group has a [website](https://contributor.r-project.org/translations/) with an overview how to help with translating R messages.

 ### Building and installing a source package

 The standard tools to build and install a package are `R CMD build` and